AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Fan.md

 ## Basic Settings

-To add a Fibonacci Arc annotation to a chart, call the {api:anychart.core.annotations.PlotController#fibonacciArc}fibonacciArc(){api} method of the {api:anychart.core.annotations.PlotController}annotations(){api} object.
+To add a Fibonacci Fan annotation to a chart, call the {api:anychart.core.annotations.PlotController#fibonacciFan}fibonacciFan(){api} method of the {api:anychart.core.annotations.PlotController}annotations(){api} object.

-Next, use the {api:anychart.core.annotations.FibonacciArc#xAnchor}xAnchor(){api}, {api:anychart.core.annotations.FibonacciArc#valueAnchor}valueAnchor(){api}, {api:anychart.core.annotations.FibonacciArc#secondXAnchor}secondXAnchor(){api}, and {api:anychart.core.annotations.FibonacciArc#secondValueAnchor}secondValueAnchor(){api} methods to set 2 points that determine the position of the Fibonacci Arc.
+Next, use the {api:anychart.core.annotations.FibonacciFan#xAnchor}xAnchor(){api}, {api:anychart.core.annotations.FibonacciFan#valueAnchor}valueAnchor(){api}, {api:anychart.core.annotations.FibonacciFan#secondXAnchor}secondXAnchor(){api}, and {api:anychart.core.annotations.FibonacciFan#secondValueAnchor}secondValueAnchor(){api} methods to set 2 points that determine the position of the Fibonacci Fan.
 Usually, the most convenient way to do this is object notation:

 ```
 // create a stock chart